caos/boom/docs/sso-examples.md

 # Argocd

+In the IDP used for auth there has to be a registered client with clientID and clientSecret, whereas there also has to be a registered redirectURI.
+This redirectURI should be *domain-for-argocd*/login/*id*, for example with google: "https://argocd.example.caos.ch/api/dex/callback".

-All configuration for SSO is under the "auth"-attribute, whereas the rootUrl is used for the redirect urls:
+All configuration for SSO is under the "auth"-attribute:

 ```yaml
 apiVersion: boom.caos.ch/v1beta1